Max Dana - Website

 Kids Workshop with Max Dana

-Sama Kids Day (also referred to as the Kids Workshop) is a unique event organized by Max Dana.
-Since 2006, she has been hosting these workshops, uniting children and the arts to inspire creative expression and emotional exploration through activities such as painting, music, photography, and theater.
-The main aim of these workshops is to nurture global awareness, encourage empathy, and instill a sense of global citizenship through arts education and interactive discussions.
+Sama Kids Day (also known as the Kids Workshop) is a unique event founded by Max Dana.
+Since 2006, she has hosted these workshops, bringing children and the arts together to inspire creativity and emotional exploration through painting, music, photography, and theater.
+The primary goal is to nurture global awareness, foster empathy, and instill a sense of global citizenship through arts education and interactive discussions.

-Max is inspired by the profound notion that "The world is sustained by the breath of children who study," and firmly believes that education, in its broadest interpretation, plays a pivotal role in molding open-minded and enlightened adults for the future.
+Max is deeply inspired by the belief that “The world is sustained by the breath of children who study” and firmly advocates for education—broadly defined—as a fundamental force in shaping open-minded, enlightened future generations.

 Depuis 2006, Max Dana organise des ateliers appelés 'Sama Kids Day' avec des jeunes venant d'horizons divers, qui leur permettent de s'exprimer de manière créative afin d'explorer leurs émotions par le biais de la peinture, de la musique, de la photographie, du théâtre...
 Le but est de développer une conscience commune et de construire de l'empathie à travers l'expression artistique et la discussion.
 Ces ateliers sont axés sur des problématiques que de nombreux jeunes rencontrent, comme le (cyber)harcèlement, la pauvreté mais aussi le sujet de l'environnement auquel les jeunes générations sont particulièrement sensibles, et de les aider à surmonter ces épreuves en leur apprenant le respect et la compassion.
 Les activités sont diverses et offrent la possibilité à chacun de parler librement, d'exprimer ses sentiments et ses idées, de développer leur sens critique dans un moment de partage commun.
 L'occasion de mettre les choses en perspective pour mieux comprendre les autres cultures, favoriser les comportements positifs et connecter les jeunes pour apprendre à avancer ensemble dans la tolérance.
 Inspirée par les sages paroles 'Le monde ne se maintient que par le souffle des enfants qui étudient' Max considère que l'éducation, au sens large du terme, est un élément essentiel dans la construction des adultes ouverts et éveillés de demain.